Home / Workaholics May Have a Higher Risk of Stroke

-A recent study suggested that employees who work longer hours so called “workaholics” may have an increased incidence of stroke compared to those working “standard hours” according to Dr. Steven Reisman a cardiologist in New York City.
+A recent study suggested that employees who work long hours so-called “workaholics” may have an increased incidence of stroke compared to those working “standard hours” according to Dr. Steven Reisman a cardiologist in New York City.
 The study “Long working hours and risk of coronary heart disease and stroke: a systematic review and meta-analysis of published and unpublished data for 603838 individuals” published in the medical journal The Lancet analyzed 25 different studies with over 600,000 individuals.
 This study suggested a 33 percent increase in stroke rate in those in the “workaholics” group.

 This study suggested that overwork in some individuals may lead to a “stress response”.
 It also suggested physical inactivity can increase the risk of stroke.
 Furthermore, those who work long hours may ignore symptoms and delay getting to the doctor.